 Taking Notes in OmniFocus

 While it’s possible (and sometimes helpful) to take notes in OmniFocus, it often makes sense to store this information externally, especially for more detailed notes.
-The note field that’s available for OmniFocus projects, action groups, and actions has limited formatting options and note entry, editing, and viewing is limited to a relatively small text box in the Inspector (Mac, iPhone, iPad) and an inline field in the outline view (Mac).
+The note field that’s available for OmniFocus projects, action groups, and actions has limited formatting options and note entry, editing, and viewing is limited to a relatively small text box in the inspector (Mac, iPhone, iPad, Web) and an inline field in the outline view (Mac & Web).

 When It Makes More Sense to Use Bear